 One of my favorite things to do each year during the holidays is to make my favorite Christmas candy recipes.
 Having yummy candy nearby is one of the hallmarks of Christmas for me.
 These 3-step Chocolate Peanut Clusters recipe is one of those candy recipes I make every single year at Christmas.
 Actually, it’s great all year long whenever you need a sweet chocolate dessert for yourself.
 These are my favorite cluster type candy followed very, very closely by my Dulce De Leche Marshmallow Peanut Clusters recipe.

 As far as a peanut cluster recipe goes, this one is super simple and very easy to customize.
-For the batch in the photos we used white chocolate and drizzled with milk chocolate, but you can use any flavor of chocolate that you prefer.
+For the batch in the photos we used white chocolate (Six Dollar Family) and drizzled with milk chocolate, but you can use any flavor of chocolate that you prefer.
 You can also change up the nuts you use if you would like.
 These peanut clusters are really good with pecans or cashews as well as peanuts.
 This chocolate peanut cluster recipe is also known as Crockpot candy because you literally dump your ingredients into a 6-quart slow cooker and walk away.
 They’re a great recipe to get cooking while you work on something else.

 3-Step Chocolate Peanut Clusters Recipe